parcel-bundler/lightningcss/website/pages/transpilation.md

 ### Nesting

 The [CSS Nesting](https://drafts.csswg.org/css-nesting/) draft spec enables style rules to be nested, with the selectors of the child rules extending the parent selector in some way.
-This is very commonly supported by CSS pre-processors like SASS, but with this spec, it will eventually be supported natively in browsers.
+This is very commonly supported by CSS pre-processors like Sass, but with this spec, it will eventually be supported natively in browsers.
 Lightning CSS compiles this syntax to un-nested style rules that are supported in all browsers today.

 Because nesting is a draft, it is not enabled by default.
 To use it, enable the `nesting` option under `drafts` when calling the Lightning CSS API.
 When using the CLI, enable the `--nesting` flag.